 Yet, setting boundaries is what we tend to fear the most.
 Why?
 Because unstable people hate boundaries, especially substance abusers and addicts.
 Every time we tell our spouse “no” or say, “This is what I really need to take care of myself,” we risk a major fight.
 So, we tend to back down and suck up whatever is intolerable and making us miserable.

 Then we hate ourselves for selling out on our own needs.

 Many people struggle with the ethics of boundaries.
 “Is it really right to take a stand like this?” they wonder.
 “What if my spouse does [such and such bad thing] as a result of me setting a boundary?
 Isn’t that selfish?
 Jesus wouldn’t do that, would He?”

-Wrong.
 Jesus would take a stand and He did, many times.

-Believe it here and now.
-You are expected to define and enforce your boundaries, just like God did and continues to do.
+For a healthy, joyful life, you must define and enforce your boundaries, just like God did and continues to do.
 You are also expected to discover and honor other people’s boundaries.

 Examples of Boundaries